facebookarchive/fb-flo/README.md

 ### Getting Started

-There are a few ways to get started with flo, follow the section applicable to your use case.
+There are a few ways to start the flo server, follow the section applicable to your use case.

+### Starting the flo server

 #### You have no build step